Yuarinaim/Yuarinaim/README.md

 When I decided to study programming I didn't know where to start, I didn't have a path to follow, I took my own path until I found SoyHenry.
 With the course I learned a lot!
 I made it to the final stage and passed.
 I finished the course with many experiences and a lot of knowledge, which I am eager to apply in a work environment!
 </p>

-- 💻 Trabajando - Working : [Pet-Friendly-Universe](https://petfriendlyuniverse.vercel.app/) en colaboracion con:
+- 💻 Trabajo - Work : [Pet-Friendly-Universe](https://petfriendlyuniverse.vercel.app/) en colaboracion con:
   - [Stefano Gemelli](https://github.com/stefanogemelli)
   - [Federico Almeida](https://github.com/FedericoA15)
   - [Pablo Amico](https://github.com/pablosecuen)